Beauvais to Charles de Gaulle: Every Way to Make the Transfer (2026 Guide)

 Direct Bus (FlixBus)

-Verdict: cheapest, but only if the calendar and clock line up.
+Verdict: the cheapest option, provided that the calendar and the clock match up.

-FlixBus runs a direct coach from Beauvais Sud to Charles de Gaulle Airport, arriving into the CDG bus station.
-It's genuinely the budget option here — but it only operates six days a week, not daily, so it's worth double-checking the schedule against your actual travel date before you plan around it.
+FlixBus operates a direct coach from Beauvais Sud to Charles de Gaulle Airport, arriving at the CDG bus station.
+It is the most economical option available, although it runs only six days a week, so verify the timetable against your travel day before making plans.

 - Pros: cheapest direct option, no changes required